TolikPylypchuk/SharpHook/docs/articles/native.md

 `IGlobalHookProvider` also contains the `KeyTypedEnabled` property which specifies whether events of type `KeyTyped` are enabled.
 The default value is `false` because when these events are enabled, they may cause slight system-wide side effects.
-More information can be found in [an article on OS-specific constraints](os-constraints.md).
+More information can be found in the article on [OS-specific constraints](os-constraints.md).

 On Wayland, `KeyTyped` events are not suppored at all, so setting this property does nothing.
 You can query support for `KeyTyped` events with `IFeatureProvider.GetOptionalFeatureSupport` – if it returns `KeyTypedEvents` as one of the